 Evil Genius: The True Story of America's Most Diabolical Bank Heist

 Plenty of the documentaries on this list will, quite rightfully, make you angry.
-Nowhere, though, is this feeling more potent than Ava DuVernay's Oscar-nominated investigation of the mass incarceration of black Americans.
-13th is a devastating look at the invention of the modern prison system in the USA, and the misaligned scales of justice when it comes to race.
+Nowhere, though, is this feeling more potent than in Ava DuVernay's Oscar-nominated investigation into the mass incarceration of black Americans.
+13th is a devastating look at the invention of the modern prison system in the US, and the misaligned scales of justice when it comes to race.
 The mirroring of 21st century politics to the attitudes of pre-American Civil War society is a sobering wake up call.

 The Great Hack

 The Cambridge Analytica scandal and the widespread use of our data for nefarious purposes isn't huge news now in 2021, but The Great Hack's informative breakdown of 21st century power and technology is still provocative viewing.

 With fascinating talking heads and a truthfully bleak outlook, this documentary explores the insidious nature of the use of data for voter manipulation, marketing and – essentially – global domination.
 That places The Great Hack firmly in the 'true crimes against humanity' sub-genre.

 The #MeToo movement is not relegated to one industry.
 This profile of the phenomenally successful yoga teacher Bikram Choudhury is a devastating breakdown of the alleged psychological and sexual abuse from those he worked with.
 Speaking directly with his accusers, this difficult documentary shows exactly how he managed to leave the country without incident.

 Our obsession with the true crime genre isn’t new, but Making A Murderer was the first series to make it socially acceptable to have watercooler discussions over diabolical interview techniques, potential police cover ups and the identity of the murderer who killed young photographer Teresa Halbach in Wisconsin.